About

 Endowment Pool Performance

-Thanks to our generous supporters, our endowment portfolio reached an impressive $833.5 million by June 30, 2024—getting us closer to the billion-dollar mark!
-In 2024, your endowed gifts fueled $28 million in support for the University of Wyoming.
+Thanks to our generous supporters, our endowment portfolio now exceeds $900 million (as of June 30, 2025)—getting us closer to the billion-dollar mark!
+In FY 2024–25, your endowed gifts fueled $46.6 million in support for the University of Wyoming.
+(That’s separate from other generous gifts used directly for immediate needs.)
 This funding powered scholarships, faculty, programs, and more, all from the endowment’s earnings.
-(That’s separate from other generous gifts used directly for immediate needs.)
 Your contributions are building a stronger UW every day!

 Investment Allocation